datt30/magic-portfolio/README.md

 - ORM with SQLAlchemy

 # Documentation
-- You can see the entire documentation in swagger here: https://app.swaggerhub.com/apis-docs/datt30/POC/1.0.0
-- Also you can find a postman collection and YAML in Docs folder
+- You can find a postman collection and YAML in Docs folder

 # How to run the API
 First of all we need to create a virtual environment to our flask project, go to api_magic_portfolio folder in your terminal and execute.